facebookresearch/phyre/agents/README.md

 ./agents/train_all_baseline.sh
 ```

+## Download checkpoints

+We provide all 40 checkpoints for DQN model in the final splits.
+Do download them, run `bash download_dqn_ckps.sh`

 ## Analyzing Results
 Experimental results for each run are stored in `results` subfolder using the following folder structure: